Posted on Leave a comment

 While we’re doing flower bunches, let’s take a look at these.

-The ad called them hydrangeas.
+The ad, at that time, called them hydrangeas.
 20 heads of them.
 Huh?
 They look a whole lot more like carnations or asters than hydrangeas.
 But I could see that in the ad photo, so I knew what I was getting.

 The color I chose is in the same color family as the previous bunch/bush, but the flowers are smaller and it has a LOT more plastic fillers.
 You really need more than one to make a decent looking bouquet – which the ad photo did quite well.
 And maybe those plastic buds/thingies need cutting out.